francoisgeorgy/fretboard-api/README.md

     - number of strings
     - tuning
     - number of frets
 2) Place _*Shape*_ on the Fretboard.
-A _shape_ is a collection of fretted note.
+A _shape_ is a collection of played positions.
 This can be a chord, an interval, a scale, etc.
 3) Shapes can then be moved and transposed.

 When _*moving*_ a shape, the shape's *form* never changes.
 If the shape is moved to a different string, then the shape's intervals